-Families all over the Seattle area continue to observe shelter-in-place to reduce COVID-19 cases around the state.
-As our routines have changed and our schedules have left us home-bound, we may be finding ourselves snacking more, exercising less, and relying on easier, less nutritious meals for the day.
+As our routines have changed and our schedules have left us home-bound this year, many of us parents are finding ourselves and our kids snacking more, exercising less, and relying on easier, less nutritious meals for the day.

 Keely Sobole, a Snohomish mom, and a registered dietician nutritionist, shares how to plan healthy meals in this time of crisis.